 The move comes as D.C.
 Mayor Muriel Bowser lifted the district’s stay-at-home order on May 29, sending D.C. into Phase I of its reopening plan with Phase II tentatively scheduled for June 19.

-In Phase II, restaurants can serve indoors, but must maintain a maximum of 50 percent occupancy as determined by their business certification and space all tables at least 6 feet apart.
+In Phase II, restaurants can serve indoors, but must maintain a maximum of 50 percent occupancy as decided by their business certification and space tables a minimum of 6 feet apart.

 Meanwhile, neighboring restaurants in Northern Virginia are allowed to use sidewalks and parking spaces for outdoor dining as well as any patio and rooftop space.